The Chow $t$-structure on the $\infty$-category of motivic spectra: Elementary properties

 \subsection{Interaction with $\eta$-periodization}

 \begin{definition} A spectrum $E\in \SH(S)^\rig$ is \emph{Chow-$\infty$-connective} if $E \in \SH(S)_{c \ge n}$ for all $n$. \end{definition}

-\begin{proposition} \NB{We don't use this in the sequel. } If $E \in \SH(S)^\rig$ is $\eta$-periodic, then $E$ is Chow-$\infty$-connective. \end{proposition} \begin{proof} Right completeness (and compactness of the generators) implies that that see e.g. \cite[Proposition 1.2.1.19 and just before Proposition 1.2.1.17]{HA}.
-Since $E$ is $\eta$-periodic we thus get
+\begin{proposition} \NB{We don't use this in the sequel. } If $E \in \SH(S)^\rig$ is $\eta$-periodic, then $E$ is Chow-$\infty$-connective. \end{proposition} \begin{proof} Right completeness and compatibility with filtered colimits (Proposition \ref{prop:filtered}) imply that that indeed the cofiber of the natural map is in $\SH(S)_{c \le n}$ for every $n$.
+Since we have $E_{c \ge n} \wedge \Gmp{-k} \in \SH(S)_{c \ge n+k}$ and hence This was to be shown. \end{proof}